 If needed, use a clean, soft sponge slightly moistened with warm soapy water on dirty or stained areas.

 For larger dirt stains, gently rub the sponge dampened with soapy water and rub in gentle circles.
 Try not to add more water to the jacket than is necessary, as this may do more harm than good.
-Do not

 Once the stain is removed, wipe the area with a clean, dry, soft cloth to remove excess humidity.
 Allow the leather to dry the last traces of moisture in a cool, dry place.